petermekhaeil/petermekhaeil.com/src/posts/be-strong-like-your-code.md

 (_[Connect with me on Strava](https://www.strava.com/athletes/60074731){title="Strava"} - I would love to virtually run with other engineers!_)

-#### Measure your activites
+#### Measure your activities

-Like we execute performance tests against our applications, we should also be measuring our physical activites and use the results as benchmarks.
-Track your activities in your favourite notes editor, or use an app to automatically track the activites for you.
+Like we execute performance tests against our applications, we should also be measuring our physical activities and use the results as benchmarks.
+Track your activities in your favourite notes editor, or use an app to automatically track the activities for you.
 I personally use Notes on my iPhone + [Garmin Connect](https://connect.garmin.com/){title="Garmin Connect"}.

 ### Stretching